 Senthil Veeraraghavan researches on the role of Information and Uncertainty in Operations Management, using Theory and Data Analysis.
 His current research is on Operational implications of consumer reactions to Dynamic Pricing.

 His research has appeared in Management Science, Operations Research, Manufacturing and Service Operations Management and Production and Operations Management journals.
-In 2013, his paper on Quality Speed Tradeoff issues in services won the first award for Best paper in Operations published in Management Science.
+His research on Quality Speed Tradeoffs in services won the first ever award for Best paper in Operations published in Management Science.

-Currently, Senthil teaches Operations Strategy, for which he has received several Wharton Excellence in Teaching Awards (2013-2016).
+Currently, Senthil teaches Operations Strategy, for which he has received several Wharton Excellence in Teaching Awards.

 Senthil graduated from Indian Institute of Technology, Bombay and received his PhD from Carnegie Mellon University.